-Citation with stable link: Philip A. Harland, 'Barbarian wisdom: Cornutus on early humanity’s Stoic understanding of the cosmos (mid-first century CE),' Last modified December 1, 2022, http://philipharland.com/Blog/?p=8701.
+Citation with stable link: Philip A. Harland, 'Barbarian wisdom: Cornutus on early humanity’s Stoic understanding of the cosmos (mid-first century CE),' Ethnic Relations and Migration in the Ancient World, last modified December 1, 2022, http://philipharland.com/Blog/?p=8701.

 Ancient author: L. Annaeus Cornutus of Leptis, Greek Discourse about the Gods, or Greek Theology (Greek text available on Thesaurus Linguae Graecae, 654; full translation online).